How to look for records of... Second World War – an overview

 • Some

 This guide provides a brief overview of Second World War records held at The National Archives.
-These are the records of central government, including all branches of the military.
-You’ll get a sense of the sort of records we hold and links to guides with more details and advice on how to find the records in our collection, including whether records are available online.
+You’ll get a sense of the sorts of records we hold and links to guides with more details and advice on how to find and view specific sets of records.
+There is also advice on some of the related records you can find in other archives and organisations.

 Numerous other government departments have transferred Second World War records to The National Archives.
 You will find details for many of them in the guides which we provide links to below.